TonyDorek/eir-part_1/README.md

 ## Introduction

-The purpose of this project is to develop a model in Simulink in order to control an UAV with coaxial helicopter dynamics (approximated to a quadrotor dynamics) trough Dynamic Feedback Linearization method.
-The output state is also partially sent to a CoppeliaSim scene (by means of some integration blocks) developed to simulate the motion of Ingenuity (coaxial helicopter drone built by NASA) in an ideal environment.
-The repository is structured in two subfolders:
+The purpose of this project is the development of a model in Simulink in order to control an UAV with coaxial helicopter dynamics (approximated to a quadrotor dynamics) through Dynamic Feedback Linearization, and so complete a trajectory tracking task.
+The output state is also sent to a CoppeliaSim scene (by means of some integration blocks) developed to simulate the motion of Ingenuity (helicopter drone built by NASA) in an ideal environment.
+The repository is structured in two subfolders, each with specific sw components:

-- **coppeliasim** -> It contains the scene developed in CoppeliaSim with a model of Ingenuity taken from the web;
+- **coppeliasim** -> It contains the scene developed in CoppeliaSim with a model of Ingenuity taken from NASA website;
 - **matlab** -> It contains a set of scripts developed in MATLAB to initialize, produce and plot data for the Simulink model, together with an auxiliary script used to interface Simulink and CoppeliaSim via remote APIs.

 ## Requirements